LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

           it turns off the device decoration if the code is compiled with CUDA (or HIP) disabled.

-To execute the kernel with a prescribed thread-block size using RAJA, we could do the following:
+To execute the kernel with a prescribed mapping of iterations to a thread-block using RAJA, we could do the following:

 .. literalinclude:: ../../../../exercises/kernelintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_cuda_tiled_direct_start